FAQs

 I want to volunteer.
 Can Trama help arrange for me to stay with a family?

-Volunteers at Trama Textiles are responsible for arranging their own travelling, meals and living arrangements.
+Volunteers at Trama Textiles can stay at Trama House, but they are responsible for arranging their own travelling, meals and living arrangements.
 Our partner Xelapages (www.xelapages.com) has an online classifieds page that often contains housing for rent.
 If you're taking Spanish classes, you can also contact your Spanish school.
 Many schools offer homestays with families.

 Where is the weaving school located?